minddistrict/api-examples/README.md

 # More information

-More detailed documentation can be found at https://docs.minddistrict.com
+The API documentation can be found at https://docs.minddistrict.com

 More information about Minddistrict can be found at http://www.minddistrict.com